Kambah pram friendly walk directions

 10. Soon after the footpath veers away from the playing field, it joins a wide bitumen path (a shared pedestrian and cycle path).
 Turn right to follow this new path which, within metres, crosses a quiet street (Laidlaw Place) which is only open to cars on sports days.
 Continue on the bitumen path as it follows the line of an old water course (Village Creek) on the right.

-If you are not walking with a pram, you may wish to wander across the oval with your dog off leash rather than follow the edge along the path.
+If you are not walking with a pram, you may wish to wander across the oval with your dog off leash rather than follow the edge of the oval along the path.
 You can continue off leash into the adjacent, partially fenced playing field.
 From here you can rejoin the bitumen path by walking diagonally across the partially fenced field, up the bank on the other side, and through some shady trees.
 You'll see the bitumen path heading towards an underpass up ahead.

 11. The bitumen path continues to an underpass under a main street (O'Halloran Circuit).
 Follow the path through the underpass.